Arthi-chaud/seminal-haskell/README.md

 # seminal-haskell

-seminal-haskell is a Seminal implementation for Haskell
+seminal-haskell is a Seminal implementation for Haskell.
+The goal is to make type error messages more friendly for developers.

 ## Seminal